h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 .. tabs::
    .. code-tab:: r R

-        # Predict the leaf node assigment using the GBM model and test data.
+        # Predict the leaf node assignment using the GBM model and test data.
         # Predict based on the path from the root node of the tree.
         predict_lna <- h2o.predict_leaf_node_assignment(model, prostate_test)